Manager of Key Accounts and Economic Development

-Collectively, member cooperatives operate and maintain more than 36,000 miles of distribution lines and provide electric service to nearly 300,000 consumers or about 650,000 people in 59 counties in southern Indiana and southeastern Illinois.
+Collectively, Hoosier Energy’s member cooperative network operates and maintains more than 36,000 miles of distribution lines and provides electric service to nearly 300,000 consumers or about 650,000 people in 59 counties in southcentral and southern Indiana and southeastern Illinois.

 The Indiana and Illinois economic development program at Hoosier Energy provides comprehensive economic development services throughout our service territory.
 Some of these services include: